-An important point from our videos at http://baervan.nmt.edu/randy/ and from polymer flooding experience over the past 50 years is that the polymer bank should be as large as practical (Sheng et al. 2015).
-Once brine inject begins, viscous fingering and heterogeneities will quickly lead to severe channeling (Cyr et al. 1988, Sorbie and Seright 1992).
-Many residual resistance factors that have been reported in the literature (for permeability above 200 md) are probably too high because not enough brine was injected to displace the mobile polymer or because non-propagating high-molecular-weight polymer species caused artificially high resistance to flow during short core experiments.
-Thus, accepting high experimental residual resistance factors without caution may lead to not injecting a large enough polymer bank or a high enough polymer concentration in the polymer bank.
-To be conservative during the design of a polymer flood, residual resistance factors should be assumed to be unity, unless reservoir permeability is low (<200 md).
+Summary.
+An important point from our videos at http://baervan.nmt.edu/groups/res-sweep/ (Seright 2000) and from polymerflooding experience over the past 50 years is that the polymer bank should be as large as is practical (Sheng et al. 2015).
+Once brine injection begins, viscous fingering and heterogeneities will quickly lead to severe channeling (Cyr et al. 1988; Sorbie and Seright 1992).
+Many residual resistance factors that have been reported in the literature (for permeability greater than 200 md) are probably too high because not enough brine was injected to displace the mobile polymer or because nonpropagating high- $M_w$ - polymer species caused artificially high resistance to flow during short core experiments.
+Thus, accepting high experimental residual resistance factors without caution may lead to not injecting a large-enough polymer bank or a high-enough polymer concentration in the polymer bank.
+To be conservative during the design of a polymer flood, residual resistance factors should be assumed to be unity, unless reservoir permeability is low (< 200 md).